7 Minute Read

 If you want to throw a stellar Christmas party, you need to have a few Christmas party games up your sleeve.
 It’s a great way to break the ice and get your guests to mingle a bit.
-White Elephant-style gifting games are always popular—just be sure to let your guests know about it beforehand.
+White Elephant-style gifting games are always popular—just be sure to let your guests know about it ahead of time.
 No one likes the feeling of showing up to one of those empty-handed!
-Some other festive Christmas party ideas could be giving out prizes for the most creative holiday garb, an ugly sweater contest, or best cookie recipe taste-off.

 6. Accent key places.

 If you can’t afford to deck the halls throughout the entire house, that’s okay.
 Focus on high-impact, high-traffic areas like the table, mantel and front door.
-Your house will have the festive vibe you want without spending a lot of funds or going through a lot of fuss!
+You’ll get that festive vibe you want without spending a lot of funds or going through a lot of fuss!

 7. Get out the candles.

-If your gathering is at night, crank up the fireplace and light some candles—you’ll get away with hardly decorating at all!
-Save money by picking up some simple, glass jar candles at your local discount or dollar stores and wrapping them with burlap ribbon.
+If your gathering is at night, set the fireplace ablaze and light some candles.
+You’ll get away with hardly decorating at all!
+Save money by picking up some glass jar candles at your local thrift or dollar stores and wrapping them with burlap ribbon.

 8. Beg, borrow, or (buy for a) steal.